rpensch/genome_analysis/wiki.md

 The quality scores are encoded with ASCII.
 This means that the numeric quality scores are stored in the FASTQ file as letters.
 For paired reads, there should normally be two files available (R1 and R2).

+### 2 Reads Preprocessing

-### Genome Assembly
+### 3 Genome Assembly

 The first step in the assembly of the *E. faecium* genome was an assembly of PacBio sequence data with Canu.
 Canu is specifically designed for the assembly of long PacBio or Nanopore reads and includes a correction and trimming step.
 This means seperate preprocessing of the PacBio data is not necessary.
 The genome size of *E. faecium* which needs to be included in the command for this step is derived from appendix 1 and amounts to 3.2 Mbp.

-Illumina and Nanopore reads were then assembled together using Spades which specializes in assembling data from different sequencing methods as well as long and short reads in one step.
-Illumina and Nanopore files were included in the command according to the manual and to reduce running time the Kmer size was set to 55 instead of trying various different ones.

-#### Results
+Another assembly was later generated with Spades using Illumina and Nanopore data (see Extra Analyses).

+The assembly that Canu produced from the PacBio reads has 12 contigs which is better than expected from the results of the paper.
+The authors have used Celera to asemble the genome which is related to Canu and generated an assembly with 15 contigs, a few of which were discarded due to low coverage.

 #### Other Questions:

+ - What information can you get from the plots and reports given by the assembler (if you get any)?

+Probably the most informative output Canu provides is the report as it shows histogram of read lengths, the histogram of k-mers in the raw and corrected reads, the summary of corrected data, summary of overlaps, the summary of contig lengths and assembly statistics.
+Canu also returns two graphics that provide information about unitigs and the position of the unitigs in the contigs.

+ - What intermediate steps generate informative output about the assembly?

  - What is the difference between a ‘contig’ and a ‘unitig’?